The future of cosmological likelihood-based inference: accelerated high-dimensional parameter estimation and model comparison: 3x2pt analysis with 157 and 159 parameters

 \subsection{Results}

 All numerical results for this higher dimensional analysis are reported in Table~\ref{table:results}(b).
 The high number of parameters and the need to consider multiple probes pose a significant challenge for ``traditional'' methods, despite being quite realistic for next-generation surveys.
 We estimated that the computation of the Bayes factor in such a scenario would require about 12 years on 48 CPU cores, making it effectively impossible to perform model selection in a reasonable time.
+While an emulator could speed up nested sampling, it is unlikely that it could scale the analysis to such high-dimensional scenarios, given the relatively large variance of the ``traditional'' method already shown in Sect.~\ref{sec:3739}.
+In our experiments, we found that even the 3x2pt analysis of a single survey with 57 parameters combining an emulator with \texttt{PolyChord} (with default hyperparameters) would struggle to converge in a reasonable time for the likelihood considered here.

-On the other hand, the proposed ``future'' paradigm provides an estimate of the Bayes factor based on 40 (45) converged chains for the $\Lambda$CDM ($w_0w_a$CDM) model, totalling 8 days on 24 GPUs, with only 17 additional minutes required to compute the evidence.
+On the other hand, the proposed ``future'' paradigm provides an estimate of the Bayes factor based on 40 (45) converged chains --- with 1500 samples each, after 1000 samples of warm-up --- for the $\Lambda$CDM ($w_0w_a$CDM) model, totalling 8 days on 24 GPUs, with only 17 additional minutes required to compute the evidence.
 In this case, the flow model we consider is constructed from 2 layers and 128 spline bins.
 The $\log$ Bayes factor computed by \texttt{harmonic} is $1.9^{+0.7}_{-0.5}$, which correctly favours the ground truth model considered for the simulated data.
 The evidence computed by the na\"ive flow estimator is $2\pm73$: its error is very large, as anticipated, rendering this approach unusable in practice.
+Again, the computation times reported here are higher than what presented in \citet{CPJ} since we are now performing model comparison, and a higher number of chains was required to satisfy the diagnostics provided by \texttt{harmonic}.

 The contours plots for the posterior samples (red) alongside the concentrated flow at $T=0.8$ (blue) used for inference for this analysis are shown in Fig.~\ref{fig:157_lcdm_cosmo} and Fig.~\ref{fig:159_wcdm_cosmo} for the $\Lambda$CDM and $w_0w_a$CDM models respectively.
 Fig.~\ref{fig:157_lcdm_marginals} and Fig.~\ref{fig:159_wcdm_marginals} show the one-dimensional marginal plots of the posterior samples (red) alongside the concentrated flow at $T=0.8$ (blue), for all the model parameters for $\Lambda$CDM and $w_0w_a$CDM respectively.
-It can be seen that the flow is indeed contained within the posterior as required by the learned harmonic mean.
+As in Sect.~\ref{sec:results_3739}, we ensure that we satisfy the sanity checks introduced by \citet{mcewen2023machine}.